NEEDS:

 Austin Miller

-Top 8 Recs for Ameriacn Ignorance
+8 Books for Our American Ignorance

-1. The Richest Man in Babylon by George Clason in 1926 (and maybe Think and Grow Rich or Rich Dad, Poor Dad) – Short, easy read.
+- Money: The Richest Man in Babylon by George Clason in 1926 (and maybe Think and Grow Rich or Rich Dad, Poor Dad) – Short, easy read.
 How to make money.
 If not enough money.
 If financial struggles.
 Financial Advisors recommend.
 Nobody gets anywhere in this modern day without some cash stacks.
 Whether we like it or not, money management is a building block upon which many other lifestyle choices rest.
 Short, easy read.
 Perhaps the first step to a fortunate financial future.
 This book provides a handful of tips but more so this quick read reframes the mind when it comes to finances: Throw a stone a day.

-2. The Alchemist by Paulo Coelho 1988 – Perhaps the cornerstone of modern reads for finding purpose in life… or at least the pursuit of happiness.
+- Live the Dream: The Alchemist by Paulo Coelho 1988 – Perhaps the cornerstone of modern reads for finding purpose in life… or at least the pursuit of happiness.

-3. 4000 Weeks: Time Management for Mortals by Oliver Burkeman 2021 – A manifesto for those of us in the corporate machine.
+- Time Mgt: 4000 Weeks: Time Management for Mortals by Oliver Burkeman 2021 – A manifesto for those of us in the corporate machine.
 Tasks, responsibilities, priorities – How do you make time for everything when everything demands all our attention all the time and all of it’s important.
 Emails.
 Taskers.
 Bosses.
 Coworkers.
 This tool-based philosophy has taught me how to handle the tasks in the first place.
 Caught up in a bit of the hamster wheel of the 9-5 this book totally reframed how I prioritize my day and what is truly important at the end of it.
 This feels like a philosophy book disguised as self-help.

-4. 12 Rules for Life (a morale compass?) by Psychologist Jordan Peterson 2018 – Essentially a modern day playbook for a meaningful life.
+- 12 Rules for Life (a morale compass?) by Psychologist Jordan Peterson 2018 – Essentially a modern day playbook for a meaningful life.
 After what I imagine is thousands of hours with clients and lectures Dr. Peterson has a wealth of knowledge surrounding meaningful lives and I don’t know that I’ve listened to an interview by him that hasn’t made me rethink the way I am living.
 His objectivity, reasoning, and passion make his wisdom exponentially more enjoyable to retain.
 If there was one modern book to set you straight, offering advice of meaning and happiness sustainably through life it’d likely be this one.

-6. Essentialism by Greg McKeown – The speed of modern day life only seems to get faster and faster.
+- Life Priorities: Essentialism by Greg McKeown – The speed of modern day life only seems to get faster and faster.
 Ancient philosophers have been sorting this stuff out for thousands of years, this book just happens to be a modern day adaptation with modern day examples and an easily digestible (but thought provoking) way of how to determine what truly matters to me as an individual.
 “What is the most important thing right now”.
 I was in a bit of a rut, looking to improve my decision making, this book was it.
 Not only decisions, but also deciding which decisions are even important in the first place.
 Eliminating the useless bs (incredibly hard to do) and devote a larger portion of that energy to the ones that matter.

-7. Die With Zero – Helped me w hyper frugality, was terrified of going broke.
+- Life Priorities: Die With Zero by Bill Perkins- Helped me w hyper frugality, was terrified of going broke.
 You’re always going to be working to make more money to acheive wealth.
 What the fuck is wealth to you.
 There’s a compelling story of a dude who has $4 billion and keeps saying – I’ll retire next year.
 He doesn’t.
 We continue to live the life of the habits we build.
 In an ideal world, everyone has enough money to survive, this book flips the notion of saving on its head, discussing money as a tool and how to use it to get what you truly want (even if you don’t know it yet).
 After we have the absolute bare minimum to live off of, I’d suggest this book to nearly anyone with basic financial knowledge.
 It offers an unconventional way to use the money we’ve got.

 15 minutes in and I knew I’d have to reread.
 I’ve come to learn relationships are the core to nearly all good lives and come to appreciate this book even more.
 As a riled up, fiery, frustrated, self conscious, self aware, insecure, adventurous, thoughtful but misunderstood and passionate kid, this book rocked my world.
 It completely transformed how I approach conversations, colleagues, friends, bosses, family, coworkers, and romantic relationships.
-This book hit even harder when I learned of the 5 Regrets of the Dying.
+This book hit even harder when I learned of the 5 Regrets of the Dying. - Way of Life: Meditations? – Stair Step to big boy reading.
+Perhaps more influential when you’ve got some stability and not trying to figure out the immediate path forward.
+Chief Ellis.

 “If you haven’t read 100s of books you are functionally illiterate.
 Your experiences alone are not enough to sustain you”